 Criticism of pricing policies was voiced in other correctional institutions as well.
 The Federal Ministry of Justice therefore commissioned a nationwide survey.
 Based on the results of this survey, it was decided that an invitation to tender via the federal procurement agency (Bundesbeschaffung GmbH) would make sense and be economical.

-Nationwide competitive bidding procedure underway Due to the high volume and level of complexity, the Ministry estimates that the duration of the competitive bidding procedure will be lengthy.
+Due to the high volume and level of complexity, the Ministry estimates that the duration of the competitive bidding procedure will be lengthy.